kubeflow/training-operator/docs/release/releasing.md

 ### Release Process

-1. Make sure the last commit you want to release past `kubeflow-tf-operator-postsubmit` testing.
+1. Make sure the last commit you want to release past `kubeflow-training-operator-postsubmit` testing.

 1. Check out that commit (in this example, we'll use `6214e560`).